digitalscraps/impetus/README.md

-# start is a mood board-templatefor web design
+# Impetus is a mood board-templatefor web design

 ## clone this repo and start styling base design elements such as: